mgrybel/Udacity-Full-Stack-Web-Developer/ToDo-List-App/README.md

 This ToDo List app is written in **Python** with **Flask** and **SQLAlchemy**.

 ## A. Dependency
-In order to run this app, the following dependencies must have been already installed:
+To run this app, the following dependencies must be already installed:
 1. **PostgreSQL**
     * Start manually: `pg_ctl -D /usr/local/var/postgres start`
     * Stop manually: `pg_ctl -D /usr/local/var/postgres stop -s -m fast`